vmuchui/Mom-ager/README.md

     1. Sign in with the application to start using.
     2. Set up a profile about me and a general location and my neighborhood name.
     3. Find a list of services you require.
-    4. Submit and check your email for your Momager-account.
+    4. Submit and check your email for your Mom-ager-account.
     5. Create Posts that will be visible to everyone in my neighborhood.
     6. Change My neighborhood when I decide to move out.
     7. view other services related to the one chosen